DITAWriter/pilot_training_mitchell_bomber/README.md

 - addition of glossary entries *DONE*
 - common phrases rendered in conkeyrefs *DONE*
 - topics fully indexed *DONE*
-- fully images utilizing the desc and alt elements
+- fully accessible images utilizing the desc and alt elements
 - fully accessible tables using @rowheader and @scope
 - short descriptions for every topic *DONE*
 - relationship tables for the contents of each chapter *DONE*